mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 - `@mui/styled-engine-sc`
 - `@mui/styles`

+> Other packages, such as `@mui/utils` and `@mui/types`, are used internally in the list above.

 **Why does MUI have many packages?
 Why not just one?**

 MUI started as a single package that provides React Material Design components.
 However, as the library grew and more people started to use it, we saw an opportunity for breaking the main package down into smaller pieces as there was rising interest for specific use cases such as using a version of the components without styles so one can use its preferred styling method or using the MUI styling API to build their own design systems.

 Therefore, abstracting into smaller packages not only allows MUI to grow out of Material Design but also extends how the library can be used by the community, providing more flexibility and customizability.

 The packages can be categorized in 3 layers as shown in the picture below.